 In Washington, DC, interns' responsibilities will vary.
 They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings, and answer constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.

-To apply to intern in the DC office, please send your resume and a short writing sample to email@example.com.
+To apply to intern in the DC office, please send your resume, a short writing sample, and your availability to email@example.com.
+Due to the high volume of applicants, a response is not guaranteed.

 In the District office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.